jadvani/CCTV-crashes-detector/README.md

 ## Train and test the model

-1. Once you download the two-classes dataset, generate the train/test/val split using the script src/automation/train_test_split.py
+1. Once you download the two-classes dataset, generate the train/test/val split using the script `src/automation/train_test_split.py`

-2. Run the car-crashes-detector.py to train the model.
+2. Run the `src/train_cnn/car-crashes-detector.py` or `src/train_cnn/test_transfer.py` to train the model.

-3. Predict a single image with src/pocs/predict-single-image.py
+3. Predict a single image with `src/pocs/predict-single-image.py`

 ## Run the complete framework solution

 1. Download at least one of the accident directories from CADP.
-2. src/detection_framework/process_folder.py will run all the detection steps needed to perform the classification: OpenCV + YOLO + CNN
+2. `src/detection_framework/process_folder.py` will run all the detection steps needed to perform the classification: OpenCV + YOLO + CNN
 3. The result of the execution shows the abnormal image crops taken from the whole video recording.